nicolelaine/infinitelysmallthings.net/content/about.md

 layout: "single"
 ---

 The Institute for Infinitely Small Things conducts creative, participatory research that aims to temporarily transform public spaces and instigate dialogue about democracy, spatial justice and everyday life.
-The Institute's projects use performance, conversation and unexpected interventions to investigate social and political "tiny things".
+The Institute's projects use performance, conversation and unexpected interventions to investigate social and political "tiny things."

 <br>